Workspace Module

 - Click Add Member in the members list

-- Search for a user by their GitHub username or display name
+- Search for a user by GitHub username or display name

 - Click Add